 One great example of this is Adobe.

-On each product page they have a video showcasing the product and several users working with them in different ways that bring you into their digital world.
+On each product page they have an explainer video showcasing the product and several users working with them in different ways that bring you into their digital world.

 Videos are great because they easily allow you to share your product and tell a story at the same time.